 Systematic reviews are often used as the foundation for a meta analysis (a statistical process that combines the findings from individual studies) and to re-evaluate clinical guidelines.

 Systematic review and meta analysis are both types of evidence synthesis methods.
-Read more about evidence synthesis on the Should You Do a Systematic Review and Types of Reviews pages of this guide.
+Read more about evidence synthesis on the Types of Reviews page of this guide.